 What is Happening on the Ground, Beneath the Statistics?

-Though overall health care prices are not affecting consumers to the degree we are being pressed by other parts of the economy, healthcare systems in rural communities are facing challenges that Hospital closedthreaten their financial stability.
+Though overall health care prices are not affecting consumers to the degree we are being pressed by other parts of the economy, healthcare systems in rural communities are facing challenges that threaten their financial stability.
 During the pandemic federal support temporarily shored up many of these rural healthcare systems.
 Though once the federal public health emergency (PHE) funds are no longer available, many rural hospitals that were struggling before the pandemic will be in jeopardy of closing.

 To combat this reemerging crisis, there should be an increased demand for mobile health clinics (MHC) to step in and reduce health disparities among vulnerable populations in rural communities who will be faced with reduced access to healthcare.
 Mobile clinics provide healthcare to vulnerable populations at a fraction of the cost of a traditional hospital or clinic.
 Mobile medical units are the most innovative means to meet those needs in a sustainable and equitable manner.